padelj/CabrioConfig/README.md

 Version 0.9 Beta

-#Mono compliant C# project for editing and updating the Cabrio-FE for emulators config.xml.
+##Mono compliant C# project for editing and updating the Cabrio-FE for emulators config.xml.

 Requires that you have created the mameinfo.xml file from the command

   mame -listxml >mameinfo.xml

+Since this is being created with Mono in mind, it will run both the Windows Forms version and the GTK verison on both Windows AND linux.
 The WinForms branch, of course, is basically working at this point.
 But please be aware that WinForms' FolderChooserDialog has an issue with *nix hidden directories.
 It is possible to load and save files from hidden directories if you manualy type in their path, but you cannot use the browser to do it.